STable

 </template>

-defines the existing columns on the table and the order to display it.
-In below example, you can see we have 3 items in this table definition.
+The orders defines the existing columns on the table and the order to display them.
+In the below example, you can see we have 3 items in this table definition.

 import { useTable } from '@globalbrain/sefirot/lib/composables/Table'